danieldiamond/gitlab-analytics/README.md

 ALTER ROLE readonly LOGIN;
 ```

-New roles are added to the `readonly` role via:
+New user roles are added to the `readonly` role via:

 ```sql
 CREATE ROLE newrole WITH PASSWORD 'tmppassword' IN ROLE readonly;